JetBrains/kotlin-web-site/docs/topics/using-builders-with-builder-inference.md

       } // result3 has the List<String> type
   }
   ```
-* Taking a callable reference to lambda receiver's member:
+* Taking a callable reference to the lambda receiver's member:
   ```kotlin
   fun main() {
       val result = buildList {